Exam-Style Online Test | Class 11 Chemistry: Redox Reactions

 30 / 30

-30. What is the standard electrode potential of the standard hydrogen electrode (SHE)?
+30. What is the oxidation number of hydrogen in (water)?

 Please provide information to view your result.